-- 1. Patents protect innovation and encourage new discoveries.
+1. Patents protect innovation and encourage new discoveries.
 Sometimes, a party can obtain multiple patents relating to the same product.
 But each patent must protect a novel invention or discovery.
-If an invention claimed in a patent application is obvious in light of existing technology, it is generally not patentable. - 2.
-However, an invention that is obvious may still be patentable if the patent applicant can prove that "secondary considerations" overcome the obviousness.
-One such way to do so is to prove "commercial success" of the newly-claimed invention; if the newly-claimed invention was commercially successful, and the newly-claimed invention was the reason for that success, then the newly-claimed invention may be worthy of patent protection. - 3.
-Janssen got a patent on the compound abiraterone acetate in 1997.
-That patent U.S. Patent No. 5,604,213 (the '213 patent) lasted nearly twenty years and expired in December 2016.
-During the time that the '213 patent was in place, only Janssen could sell an abiraterone acetate product; no other company could.
+If an invention claimed in a patent application is obvious in light of existing technology, it is generally not patentable.

+2. However, an invention that is obvious may still be patentable if the patent applicant can prove that "secondary considerations" overcome the obviousness.
+One such way to do so is to prove "commercial success" of the newly-claimed invention; if the newly-claimed invention was commercially successful, and the newly-claimed invention was the reason for that success, then the newly-claimed invention may be worthy of patent protection.

+3. Janssen got a patent on the compound abiraterone acetate in 1997.
+That patent - U.S. Patent No. 5,604,213 (the '213 patent) - lasted nearly twenty years and expired in December 2016.
+During the life of the '213, only Janssen could sell an abiraterone acetate product; no other company could.
 On April 28, 2011, Janssen got approval from the FDA for Zytiga, abiraterone acetate tablets, for the treatment of prostate cancer in combination with prednisone.
-For the next five and a half years, because of the '213 patent,

-Janssen had a legitimate monopoly on sales of Zytiga.
-The company made billions of dollars:

-U.S. sales of Zytiga went from \$191 million in 2011 to \$463 million in 2012, its first full year on the market.
+For the next five and a half years, because of the '213 patent, Janssen had a legitimate monopoly on sales of Zytiga.
+The company made billions of dollars: U.S. sales of Zytiga went from \$191 million in 2011 to \$463 million in 2012, its first full year on the market.
 In 2015, U.S. Zytiga sales exceeded \$1 billion.

-- 4. But the '213 patent would not last forever, and Janssen (and its partner BTG) wanted to extend that monopoly.
-So beginning in 2007 and continuing through 2014, Janssen sought a second patent on a method of using abiraterone acetate in combination with prednisone to treat prostate cancer. - 5.
-Here's the rub: - It was well known at the time that abiraterone can be used to treat prostate cancer. - It was well known at the time that prednisone can be used for the same. - It was well known at the time that the way in which abiraterone works makes it necessary to administer it with a glucocorticoid, a kind of steroid. - It was well known at the time that prednisone was a commonly used glucocorticoid; in fact, prednisone had been successfully used in combination with another drug in the same class as abiraterone to treat prostate cancer. - 6.
-Not surprisingly, the United States Patent & Trademark Office (the PTO) repeatedly rejected this second patent application, correctly finding that it was obvious to combine abiraterone acetate and prednisone together to treat prostate cancer, and the claimed invention was therefore not patentable.
+4. The '213 patent would not last forever, however, and Janssen (and its partner

+BTG) wanted to extend that monopoly.
+Beginning in 2007 and continuing through 2014, Janssen sought a second patent on a method of using abiraterone acetate in combination with prednisone to treat prostate cancer.

+5. There were problems with the second patent that Janssen sought:

+- It was well known at the time that abiraterone can be used to treat prostate cancer. - It was well known at the time that prednisone can also be used to treat prostate cancer. - It was well known at the time that the way in which abiraterone works makes it necessary to administer it with a glucocorticoid, a kind of steroid. - It was well known at the time that prednisone was a commonly used glucocorticoid; in fact, prednisone had been successfully used in combination with another drug in the same class as abiraterone to treat prostate cancer.

+6. Not surprisingly, the United States Patent & Trademark Office (the PTO) repeatedly rejected this second patent application, correctly finding that it was obvious to combine abiraterone acetate and prednisone together to treat prostate cancer, and the claimed invention was therefore not patentable.
 On five separate occasions, the PTO rejected Janssen's application.
-(Years later the Patent Trial and Appeal Board (PTAB) and district court, under broad and narrow claim constructions respectively, would both reach the same conclusion.) - 7.
-Realizing the futility of trying to persuade the PTO that its claimed invention was not obvious, Janssen pivoted away from trying to prove non-obviousness and instead pursued a "commercial success" argument.
-For lucky try number six, Janssen told the PTO that combining abiraterone acetate and prednisone could not possibly have been obvious because of the tremendous commercial success that Zytiga enjoyed.
-If the combination were obvious, it argued, practitioners would already have been using abiraterone acetate and prednisone in combination to treat prostate cancer and Zytiga would not have been as successful as it has been.
+(Years later the Patent Trial and Appeal Board (PTAB) and district court, under broad and narrow claim constructions respectively, would both reach the same conclusion.)

+7. Realizing the futility of trying to persuade the PTO that its claimed invention was not obvious, Janssen pivoted, moving away from trying to prove non-obviousness and instead pursuing a "commercial success" argument.
+Janssen told the PTO that combining abiraterone acetate and prednisone could not possibly have been obvious because of the tremendous commercial success that Zytiga enjoyed.
+Were the combination obvious, they argued, practitioners would already have been using abiraterone acetate and prednisone in combination to treat prostate cancer and Zytiga would not have been as successful as it has been.